sendgrid/docs/source/API_Reference/Web_API_v3/Mail/errors.md

   {% api_error_table_message "The substitution values must be an object of key/value pairs, where the values are all strings."
 "Substitutions must always follow the pattern <code>&#34;substitution_tag&#34;: &#34;value to substitute&#34;</code>.
 The value to substitute for the &#34;substitution_tag&#34; must always be a string." %}

   {% api_error_table_message "You are limited to 10,000 substitutions."
-"You may not make more than 10,000 substitutions per request.
+"You may not make more than 10,000 bytes worth of substitutions per request.
 Substitutions will apply to the content of your email, in addition to the <code>subject</code> and <code>reply_to</code> parameters" %}
 {% endapi_error_table %}

 {% api_error_table personalizations.to "" message.personalizations.to %}